 If a person wishes to import exotic plants a permit should be obtained from Department of Agriculture - plant quarantine unit in Katunayake prior to leaving the country.
 A phytosanitary certificate from the country of exportation is also a must.
 If plants are brought in without aforesaid permits such plants will be referred to Plant Quarantine unit and will be detained.
 Plant varieties like Orchids, Adeniums, Hoya, Ixora etc will be allowed to be imported if a license is produced; but the plants in the families of Anthuriams, Palms, Ficus Citrus, Conifers etc; are not allowed to be imported.
 In case of any doubt please contact Plant Quarantine Unit.

-For importation of any Animals prior approval from the Animal Quarantine Unit, and the phytosanitary certificate should be obtained.
+For importation of any Animals prior approval from the Animal Quarantine Unit, and the quarantine certificate should be obtained.
 Only domestic animals are allowed to be imported.
 Duty and other Levies will apply.

 Any part of plant including fresh or dried fruits, leaves, seeds, twigs, roots etc; are restricted and should not be imported or exported without prior approvals.
 Any part of an animal including animal skins, hides, teeth, hair, chanks, shells etc; are restricted and should not be imported or exported without prior approval.